-Senior VP of Security and Information Systems at Leonardo, Paul MacGregor, explains how Leonardo’s cyber security expertise is helping NATO defend its estate, using a combination of technology and people.
+VP of Security and Information Systems at Leonardo, Nik Beecher, explains how Leonardo’s cyber security expertise is helping NATO defend its estate, using a combination of technology and people.

 Since May 2014, Leonardo has been NATO’s ‘mission partner’ for cyber defence, and is fully embedded in NATO’s Computer Incident Response Capability - Full Operational Capability (NCIRC - FOC) programme.
 Our team of UK cyber experts work alongside NATO to defend the cyber security of information and ICT infrastructure across 75 NATO sites in 28 different member countries.
 The programme is continually being expanded and represents one of the biggest initiatives ever developed in this sector.

 Delivering cohesion to a diverse cyber estate

 Given the number of NATO members, there are varying levels of cyber maturity across the Alliance.
 Furthermore, NATO’s structure means that it has a combination of NATO networks and national-level networks – all of which must interconnect.

 To address the differing maturity levels amongst members, NATO uses negotiated agreements such as the ‘Cyber Pledge’ from the Warsaw Summit – a joint commitment from Alliance members to “keep pace with the fast-evolving cyber threat landscape and that our nations will be capable of defending themselves in cyberspace as in the air, on land and at sea.”
 This is an ongoing and repeating requirement which includes investment in training capability and upgrading investment in technology to defend cyber networks.